Provide Emergency Department Pain and Addiction Care

 Professor and Chair of the Department of EM and Director of the Division of Medical Toxicology, Rutgers New Jersey Medical School and University Hospital, Newark, New Jersey

 With PACED accreditation, hospitals and emergency departments demonstrate that they are the gold standard and leaders in their community when it comes to responsible pain management and the treatment of patients with opioid use disorder.

 Associate Professor of Emergency Medicine and Medical Toxicology Division Chief, Washington University School of Medicine, St. Louis, Missouri

 Meet Our Experts

 The PACED accreditation program was developed by national leaders and experts in pain and addiction within the ACEP Pain and Addiction Emergency Medicine Section with the support of the ACEP Board of Directors.
 The PACED Board of Governors consist of national leaders in pain and addiction emergency medicine.

-The United States is in the throes of a public health crisis, the opioid epidemic, as more than 2 million Americans have become dependent on or abused prescription pain pills and street drugs.
-According to the CDC, in 2017 there were more than 70,000 overdose deaths in the United States, with drug overdose deaths increasing more than four times between 1999 and 2017, thus making it the leading cause of injury-related death nationwide.
+The United States is in the throes of a public health crisis, the opioid epidemic, as more than two million Americans have become dependent on or abused prescription pain pills and street drugs.
+According to the Centers for Disease Control and Prevention (CDC), in 2017 there were more than 70,000 overdose deaths in the United States, with drug overdose deaths increasing more than four times between 1999 and 2017, thus making it the leading cause of injury-related death nationwide.

-Hospitals and Emergency Department clinicians are in a unique position to combat the opioid epidemic by providing optimal analgesia and educating patients.
+Hospitals and emergency departments (EDs) are in a unique position to combat the opioid epidemic by providing optimal analgesia and educating patients.
 To ensure your hospital ED staff is aligned with best practices and prepared to fight the epidemic, become accredited through the Pain and Addiction Care in the Emergency Department (PACED) program.
-PACED accreditation ensures quality, patient safety, communication, responsibility and clarity in the management of patients suffering from pain and addiction in the ED.
+PACED accreditation ensures quality, patient safety, communication, responsibility and clarity in the management of ED patients suffering from pain and addiction.